vnagoshi/template/essays/google-is-your-friend.md

 <hr>
-Sources:
+Links to the example questions:\n
 <a href="https://stackoverflow.com/questions/7918803/flip-a-sprite-in-canvas">Flip a sprite in a canvas</a>
-,
+\n
-<a href="https://stackoverflow.com/questions/46105630/java-string-split-on-emptry-string">Java String.split on empty string</a>
+<a href="https://stackoverflow.com/questions/46105630/java-string-split-on-emptry-string">Java String.split on emptry string</a>